bolt/bolt/.github/CONTRIBUTING.md

     _think_ the solution might be.
  2. **Specifics**: Mention the URL where this bug occurs, if applicable.
 What version of Bolt are you using (down to the very last digit!), and what method  did you use to install it?
 What browser and version are you using?
     Please mention if you've checked it in other browsers as well.
+Please include *full error messages* and *screenshots* if possible.
  3. **Steps to reproduce**: Clearly mention the steps to reproduce the bug.
  4. **Expected result**: What did you _expect_ that would happen on your Bolt site?
 Describe the intended outcome after you did the steps mentioned